kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 -->

-The rollout will not impact already running workloads, unless they set the `managed-by` label to a custom value, but this would require a prior intentional action.
+The rollout will not impact already running workloads, unless they set the "managed-by" label to a custom value, but this would require a prior intentional action.

 ###### What specific metrics should inform a rollback?

 A substantial increase in the `apiserver_request_total[code=409, resource=job, group=batch]`,
-while there are jobs with the custom `managed-by` label, can be indicative of the built-in job controller stepping onto another controller, causing conflicts.
+while there are jobs with the custom "managed-by" label, can be indicative of the built-in job controller stepping onto another controller, causing conflicts.
 This can be further investigate per-job by checking the `.metadata.managedFields.manager` being flipped between two owners.

-The feature is opt-in so in case of such problems the custom `managed-by` label should not be used.
+The feature is opt-in so in case of such problems the custom "managed-by" label should not be used.

 Also, an admin could check if the value of the `job_by_external_controller_total` matches the expectations.
-For example, if the value of the metric does not increase when new jobs are being added with a custom `managed-by` label, it might be indicative that the feature is not working correctly.
+For example, if the value of the metric does not increase when new jobs are being added with a custom "managed-by" label, it might be indicative that the feature is not working correctly.

 A substantial increase in `kube_cronjob_status_active` after upgrade may suggest that the Jobs are not making progress.
-Additionally, if the non-progressing Jobs use custom `managed-by` label, then rollback of the feature might be justified to make the CronJobs run, by letting the built-in Job controller handle the Jobs.
+Additionally, if the non-progressing Jobs use custom "managed-by" label, then rollback of the feature might be justified to make the CronJobs run, by letting the built-in Job controller handle the Jobs.

-A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom `managed-by` label is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
+A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom "managed-by" label is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
 This could be further investigated per-job by looking at the timestamp of changes in `.metadata.managedFields.time`, and owners in `.metadata.managedFields.manager`.